NoTests/SharedSequence.kt/README.md

 We built an observable with the following properties:

 1. it can't error out, i.e. it's safe
-2. observes on a main thread
+2. observes on the main thread
-3. it's shared between different subscribers.
+3. it's shared among different subscribers.

 Basically, we've built a **driver**.